acsenrafilho/freesurfer-adapt/README.md

 ```
 recon-all-adapt <path/to/T1.nii.gz> <Brain extraction method>
 ```
-**NOTE:** The variables for each brain extraction method is given in the config_variables.conf file, located inside the ``freesurfer-adapt`` folder.
+**NOTE:** The variables for each brain extraction method are given in the config_variables.conf file, located inside the ``freesurfer-adapt`` folder.

 # Contact

-If you need more details about this script, please feel free to send me an [email](mailto:acsenrafilho@gmail.com)
+If you need more details about this script, please feel free to send me an [email](mailto:acsenrafilho@usp.br)